Are you trying to generate more traffic and conversions from your content marketing?

 Once you’ve worked with blog editors and agreed on a topic, it’s time to get writing.

 But first, you need to get influencers involved.

 This is where you can 10x your guest blogging results.
-By working with influencers, you’re getting them in front of a new audience and increasing the perceived value of your own content.
+By working with influencers, you’re getting them in front of a new audience while increasing the value of your content.

 Identify influencers who are qualified to provide advice on a specific topic.
 For example, if you’re writing about “side project marketing”, reach out to those who have written about it or done it themselves.